How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 You’ll be able to easily leave your establishment to go on supply runs and come back quickly.

-The bad news?
-Strangers can drive up to your bug out encampment with ease.
-I doubt they’ll be a friendly variety after SHTF.
+Strangers can drive up to your bug-out encampment with ease.

 Again, alarm systems and booby traps can help deter strangers from seeking out your establishment.